SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 you could treat it.
 And obviously, Magic Johnson was sort of the poster child for all that.

-Yeah.
+Like, yeah.
 And he's doing fine.

 So I don't know.
 He's doing fine.

-you can only do three a year at least i gotta have two days away from that guy because he won't shut up about how big the church lady was yeah will not shut his mouth i have to say charlie was excited to come on and he knew, I'm coming on soon on your show.
+You can only do three a year.
+At least I got to have two days away from that guy because he won't shut up about how big the church lady was.

+He liked that.
 Everyone's a fan of you.

 You just know those fights are jam-packed.
-And there was
+And there was a

-the guy that put the money up for the fight, the promoter was from.
-Saudi Arabia.
+the guy that put the money up for the fight, the promoter was from Saudi Arabia.
+I think he's also doing this new fanatics like football.

 He is throwing money around.
 You know, there's doing the comedy festival.

-I don't know if that's him, but they were telling me this guy, and he had ringside, like, here's us on this corner.
+I don't know if that's him, but they were telling me this guy, and he had ringside.
+Like, here's us on this corner.

 Here's this ring.
-And he's there with Jason Statham.
+And he's there with Jason Statham,

-The beekeeper.
-The beekeeper.
+the beekeeper, The beekeeper.

 If I catch you, you're going to get stung.
 Oh, isn't that a bee, though?
 Aren't you the keeper?
 If I sting you, you're going to die.